Team

 Xiaodong Cheng

 Xiaodong Cheng was a postdoctoral researcher with the Department of Electrical Engineering, Eindhoven University of Technology, the Netherlands, during 2019 and 2020.
 He received his B.S. and M.S. degrees in system and control engineering from Northwestern Polytechnical University, Xi’an, China, in 2011 and 2014, respectively.
 He received the Ph.D. degree (with distinction cum laude) in 2018 from the University of Groningen, the Netherlands.
 His main research interests include model reduction, control, and identification of network systems.
-Currently he is a research associate in the Department of Engineering of the University of Cambridge, UK.
+After spending a post-doctoral period at the University of Cambrige (UK), he is now an Assistant Professor at Wageningen University and Research in The Netherlands.

 WPs: WP2